solarcoinv2/solarcoinv2/README.md

 I am inspired to start this project as a result of discussions with a fellow netizen (gloryhunters@protonmail.com).

 # Motivation
-- Help solve the most pressing problem of our times by providing a massive incentive for renewable energy generation
+- Provide a strong monetary incentive for renewable energy generation
-- Demystify crytocurrency and make it widely used
+- Demystify cryptocurrency and make it widely used
 # Current Status

 Design Phase